Turkey Pot Pie

 Turkey Pot Pie - Hearty, creamy, comforting, perfect for chilly weather, and EASY to make!
 Use leftover shredded TURKEY OR CHICKEN in this homemade pot pie recipe loaded with potatoes, carrots, celery, peas, and juicy chunks of meat.
 Use store bought refrigerated pie crust and a shredded rotisserie chicken to save even more time!

-Leftover turkey pot pie with its wonderful flaky crust will keep airtight in the fridge for up to 5 days.
+In the fridge: Leftovers will keep airtight in the fridge for up to 5 days.
 However, take note that the crust won’t stay light and flaky sealed in a container for days in your fridge, but that’s just the nature of leftovers.

+In the freezer: Assemble the simple turkey pot pie as instructed, then freeze (uncooked).
+It will keep airtight in the freezer for up to 3 months.
 You could also make the pie from start to finish, and then freeze it.
 I would allow it to cool properly, and then portion it out into individual sized servings in freezer-safe containers, and freeze it.

 Pin This Recipe